sistason/rocketchat_channels_to_ldap_groups/README.md

 You can use --repeat_every_seconds=$SECONDS to run periodically.

+### RC_CUSTOM_USER_FIELD

+Rocket.Chat can be configured to use custom user fields.
+You can use that to select 1 field from which you generate user base_dns.
+For example, you have a custom field "company_branch" and would use the RC_CUSTOM_USER_FIELD_CONVERSIONS to set for example the "IT" department to use ou=tech_users and the "HR" department to use ou=users

 ### Groups: Rocket.Chat -> LDAP

-Get the channel-members of the CHANNELS_TO_SYNC and sync to LDAP groups with cn=$channel and members=LDAP-DNs of the Rocket.Chat member-uids.
+Get the channel-members of the SYNC-channels and sync to LDAP groups with dn and members=LDAP-DNs of the Rocket.Chat member-uids.

 ### Groups: LDAP -> Rocket.Chat

-Sync the members of the LDAP-groups to the CHANNELS_TO_SYNC.
+Sync the members of the LDAP-groups to the SYNC-channels.
+Rocket.Chat already has this functionality built-in, but only for 1 base_dn.
+Use this if your LDAP is more complicated with many subtrees to be handled differently

 ### Users: Rocket.Chat -> LDAP